Timothep/howtokillaproject/README.md

 `Tip | Your Name | Your Twitter Handle Starting with @`

-For a better readability, try to limit the length of your tip to 100 chars or less.
+For a better readability, try to limit the length of your tip to the vanilla-tweet length of 140 chars or less!